open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         https://XXXXX:3004/?screen=true

-> **Note**:	The screen sharing example in this section requires a Chrome
+> **Note**:	The screen sharing example in this section requires the Chrome
-> extension named as "WebRTC Desktop Sharing Extension" from Chrome Web
+> extension, one such extension sample source code is provided in
-> Store.
+> Javascript SDK package for reference.
 ### 4.2.4 Connect to an MCU conference with a specific video resolution {#section4_2_4}
 In most cases, you can customize the video capture device on the client machine to produce video streams with different resolutions.
 To specify your local video resolution and send that resolution value to the MCU, use a query string in your URL with the key word "resolution".